GoogleCloudPlatform/endpoints-codelab-android/README.md

 }
 ```

-Here is the full list of import statements for `EndpointsTaskBagImpl`:
+Finally, here is the full list of import statements for `EndpointsTaskBagImpl`:

 ```java
 import android.util.Log;